 The majority (about 25 people) support Lenin.
 They come to be known as the Bolsheviks (the majority, after the Russian word for more or bigger).
 Those opposing Lenin (about 19 to 20 people) are called the Mensheviks (the minority, after the Russian word for less or smaller.)
 The two factions form an uneasy coalition.

-The Bolsheviks will fund much of their early activity with the proceeds of criminal ventures like armed robberies and extortion rackets.
+The Bolsheviks fund much of their early activity with the proceeds of criminal ventures like armed robberies and extortion rackets.

 Following the split, Lenin surrenders editorial control of Iskra.
 He launches a second Marxist newspaper, 'Vperyod' ('Forward'), in January 1905.